Artistic Director

 Joe Walczyk, Trumpet

 Joe Walczyk is an active trumpet player in both the classical and commercial music scenes.
 After receiving his master's degree from Southern Illinois University in 2020, Joe moved to northern Virginia where he taught and regularly.
 While maintaining his playing and teaching career, Joe also acted as operations manager and DJ for Summit Events from 2021-2023.
 Joe's recording career includes soundtracks for Novel Effect, multiple rock bands, projects for classical composers, and the virtual ensemble Cinematic Brass, who recorded the Big Ten Saturday Night theme for NBC.
 He is currently working on his D.M.A in trumpet performance at West Virginia University where he teaches trumpet and chamber music.
-Joe is excited to return for his fourth year with the Southern Illinois Music Festival!
+Joe is excited to return for his fifth year with the Southern Illinois Music Festival!

 Robert Weiss, trombone